aridanemartin/aridanemartin/README.md

 <p align="left">
 🌱 &nbsp;Based in Canary Islands, Spain.<br>
 💼 &nbsp;Working on an exciting project for a german company as a Front-end developer.<br>
-🔭 &nbsp;Currently deepening in Typescript and Redux<br>
+🔭 &nbsp;Currently deepening in NodeJS architecture<br>
 🛩 &nbsp;Enthusiast in exploring new technologies and developing software solutions.<br> 🎼 &nbsp;Listening and playing music bring me peace.<br>
 </p>